 Over the coming years, Geissler hopes to develop comparative perspectives on tropical and arctic field sciences, continuing to pursue the trace and the work of tracing in relation to the making and remaking of temporality.
 Rather than straightforward 'social studies of science', from which Geissler like other anthropologists takes inspiration, he seeks to develop the fruitful terrain between anthropology, history and related disciplines such as contemporary archaeology and geography.

-Thematic: Science, medicine, medical research, biology, fieldwork; social change, political economy, colonialism, post-coloniality; memory, history, temporality; landscape, architecture, material remains, traces.
+Thematic: Science, medicine, medical research, biology, toxicology, laboratories, fieldwork; social change, political economy, colonialism, post-coloniality; memory, history, temporality; landscape, architecture, material remains, traces.

 Regional: Africa, Kenya, Tanzania; Arctic, Svalbard.

 Pool R & Geissler PW.
 Medical Anthropology.
 2005.
 London: Open University Press.

 Becker F & Geissler PW (eds).
 Religion and AIDS in Africa.
 2009.
 Leiden: Brill Publishers.